Follower neuron

-A follower neuron is a nerve cell that arises in the developmental stage of the brain and which growth and orientation is intrinsically related to pioneer neurons.
+A follower neuron is a nerve cell that arises in the developmental stage of the brain and whose growth and orientation is intrinsically related to pioneer neurons.
 These neurons can also be called later development neurons or follower cells.
 In the early stages of brain development, pioneer neurons define axonal trajectories that are later used as scaffolds by follower neurons, which project their growth cones and fasciculate with pioneer axons, forming a fiber tract and demonstrating a preference for axon-guided growth.
 It is thought that these neurons can read very accurate cues of direction and fasciculate or defasciculate in order to reach their target, even in a highly dense axon bundle.

-Follower - pioneer interactions
+Follower – pioneer interactions

 The interactions between follower and pioneer axons can be of two types: isotypic, when the axons are from the same neuronal type; and heterotypic, when the axons are from different neuronal types and have different origins and targets.
 In the development of complex vertebrate nervous systems, axons usually have the same origin and target, so they can be guided by isotypic interactions.
 It has been assumed that pioneer neurons have an important role in guiding follower axons, being essential for them to reach their targets.
-However, the results about this role of pioneer neurons in specifying the projection path of follower axons are conflicting, once that some studies have been showing that pioneer neurons are not required or only facilitate the extending along follower neurons’ normal path.
-For example, studies in C. elegans and Drosophila developing embryos showed that the correct outgrowth of follower neurons is not dependent on pioneer neurons, instead they probably only give further cues to make sure that each axon is in the right axon tract.
-There is even a study in zebrafish with results showing that, when pioneer axons are eliminated, they can be replaced by follower axons, which since then behave like pioneer ones.
+However, research into the role of pioneer neurons in specifying the projection path of follower axons has shown conflicting results, as some studies show that pioneer neurons are not required or only facilitate the extending along follower neurons’ normal path.
+For example, studies in C. elegans and Drosophila developing embryos showed that the correct outgrowth of follower neurons is not dependent on pioneer neurons; instead, they probably only give further cues to make sure that each axon is in the right axon tract.
+One study in Zebrafish showed that, when pioneer axons are eliminated, they can be replaced by follower axons, which then behave like pioneer ones.
 On the other hand, in invertebrates, pioneer neurons seem to have a central role in guiding follower neurons to their targets, because their removal leads to errors in follower neurons’ pathfinding.

 Differences

-Studies with follower and pioneer neuron populations show differences in growth cone morphology, actin dynamics and axonal elongation.
+Studies of follower and pioneer neuron populations show differences in growth cone morphology, actin dynamics and axonal elongation.
 Follower neurons are also less complex and appear to grow at higher speed.

-Although there aren’t still known markers that allow the differentiation of these two neuron populations, they are distinguishable through the time and position of birth.
-Experiments in zebrafish, focused on the development of the posterior lateral line, have shown a differential expression of a transcription factor, neurod, overexpressed in the precursor cells of pioneer neurons, which suggests that this factor is, probably, necessary for the differentiation of these cell types.
+Although the markers that allow the differentiation of these two neuron populations, aren't yet known, they are distinguishable through the time and position of birth.
+Experiments in zebrafish, focused on the development of the posterior lateral line, have shown a differential expression of a transcription factor, neurod, overexpressed in the precursor cells of pioneer neurons, which suggests that this factor is probably necessary for the differentiation of these cell types.